Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/value-object.md

 ## What Problem Value Object is Trying to Solve?

+Relying exclusively,
-Relying exclusively on the language’s standard library’s primitive data types,
+On the language’s standard library’s primitive data types,
 Such as strings, integers, or dictionaries,
 To represent concepts of the business domain,
 Is known as the **primitive obsession code smell**.